hug0sh0t/Quick_Satchel/README.md

     for negW in negativeWeights:
         negativeWeightTotal += negW      # the negative percentage w/r to abs sum

+# High Level Summary of PAD
+taking each abs pocket with respect to the absolute value sum gives the user insight on the magnitude of each pocket.

+...
+        if p.price >= 0:
+            positiveWeights.insert(0, (abs(p.price)/int(absoluteSatchel))*100)
+        else:
+            negativeWeights.insert(0, (abs(p.price)/int(absoluteSatchel))*100)
+...

+    for posW in positiveWeights:
+        positiveWeightTotal += posW      # the postive percentage w/r to abs sum for negW in negativeWeights:
+        negativeWeightTotal += negW      # the negative percentage w/r to abs sum ...

+seperates the negative and postive weights

 # Acknowledgements
 The reason for including Third-Party Social Authentication, is to give users fastest route to becoming an authenticated member